manthanank/learn-angular/README.md

 ## Observables in Angular

 An observable is a class that can be used to handle asynchronous data streams.
 Observables are used to handle data that can arrive over time, such as data received from a server, user input, or timed events.

+## Standalone Components

+A standalone component is a type of component which is not part of any Angular module.
+It provides a simplified way to build Angular applications.

 ## JIT